 You will also study one or two other subjects in year 2 according to your interests: see Degrees in Arts, Science and Social Sciences.

 Years 3 and 4: If you successfully complete the courses in first and second years you may progress to two further years of study for an Honours degree.

 You can choose to study Public Policy on its own for a Single Honours degree or in combination with another subject for a Joint Honours degree.

 There are four core courses for Single Honours students: Policy analysis and evaluation; Policy design and delivery; Social research and investigation; Dissertation.

 Joint Honours students who wish to write their dissertation in an area of public policy must also take the course Social research and investigation.

 Over the two Honours years you will also choose subjects from a diverse range of topics to suit your interests.

-Standard entry: 5 Highers at AAAAB (first sitting) or 6 Highers at AAAAAA (two sittings with a min AABB after S5) including English or a humanities subject.
+Standard entry: 6 Highers at AAAAAA or 2 Advanced Highers at BB plus AAAA (by end S6 with min AAABB after S5) including English and Maths or a humanities subject.

-Widening access entry: 5 or 6 Highers at AABBB or BBBBBB including English or a humanities subject.
-May be considered for offer at BBBBB.
+Widening access entry: 4 Highers at AAABB/ABBBB (by end S6 with min ABB after S5) including English and Maths or a humanities subject.
 Completion of pre-entry programme is necessary.